Skip to content

 Types.Where(t => t.Kind == "Class" && t.IsAbstract)

 When to use which?
 With multiple where clauses, query syntax is more readable.
-With a single condition or an aggregation (.Count > 10), method syntax is shorter.
+With a single condition or an aggregation (.Count > 10, where Count is a property), method syntax is shorter.

 Per-Element Properties